In the valley of the vampires

 Epizode Zero.

-In these films or streams or documentaries or whatever you want to call them, I’ll be taking a look at the history and politics and cultural power of the cybernetic communication system that now dominates our world.
-I’m going to veer from discussing current events to history to political and cultural analysis in these episodes — tracing the emergence of this technology from the industrialization of the 19th century to the Cold War and the Atomic Age to the Full Psycho Consumerist Spectacle that we all now inhabit.
+In these films or streams or documentaries or whatever you want to call them, I want to take a look at the history and politics and cultural power of the cybernetic communication system that now dominates our world.
+The internet is so expansive and so dominant in our lives that the story will naturally have to spread across time and space, both physical and cultural.
+But there will be a linear backbone that will connect it all — and it’ll begin in the Cold War and the Atomic Age and take us all the way to the Full Psycho Consumerist Spectacle that we all now inhabit and all the fantasies about AI gods and the extractionist economy that underpins it all.

-The dominant narrative of our Information Age is that computers and networked communication technologies were tools of political liberation and personal empowerment.
+The dominant narrative of our Information Age was that computers and networked communication technologies were tools of political liberation and personal empowerment.

 The people making these claims weren’t ever subtle about it.
-The media back then was awash in utopian proclamation.
-Utopian narratives were front and center in corporate propaganda — in their expensive ads and marketing campaigns.
-Top talent in the dream-making business was paid to churn it out.
-Like the 1984 Apple spot directed by Ridley Scott, an ad that cast Apple into our liberator from Big Government Tyranny.
-It’s funny looking back on the director of Bladerunner shilling for what is in effect the real-life version of the Tyrell Corporation.
-Can you imagine Philip K. Dick shilling for a computer company?
+At the dawn of this age, media was awash in utopian proclamations.
+Utopian narratives were front and center in Silicon Valley’s expensive ads and marketing campaigns.
+The most celebrated talent in the industry was paid to this stuff out — like the 1984 Apple spot directed by Ridley Scott, an ad that cast Apple as our liberator from big government tyranny.
+It’s funny looking back on the director of Bladerunner working for what is in effect the real-life version of the Tyrell Corporation.

 Poke around TV archives and you’ll find an endless stream of ads selling the internet as a utopian project — like this ad from MCI, the telecommunications outfit that helped privatize the internet in the early 1990s.